+In this section, the researchers compare the current method of promoting numeracy across the curriculum in South Africa to the methods ongoing in both Ireland and Australia.
 The promotion of numeracy across the curriculum has been approached differently in different jurisdictions.
 In South Africa for example, numeracy is taught as a stand-alone subject known as mathematical literacy (Geiger et al., 2015a).
 North (2017) believed that how mathematical literacy is taught in South Africa is unique the world over.
 It is a subject which is compulsory for students who do not study traditional mathematics in grades 10-12.
 One of the aims of mathematics literacy is: “Learners must be exposed to both mathematical content and real-life contexts to develop these competencies.
 Mathematical content is needed to make sense of real-life contexts; on the other hand, contexts determine the content that is needed” (Department of Basic Education, 2011, p.8).
 North (2017) claimed that the curricular aims of mathematical literacy (Department of Basic Education, 2011) are not being met because mathematical literacy is being used as a substitute for children who were unable to cope with mathematics as a traditional core subject.
 Additionally, the content is being assessed as competency in mathematics as opposed to preparedness for life as espoused in its aims.
-Internationally it is recognised that the aims of the South African mathematical literacy programme have not worked out well for their learners (Forgasz and Hall, 2019), due in part to the fact that the programme is compulsory only for those who cannot cope with mathematics as a subject (Bansilal et al., 2015).
+Forgasz and Hall (2019) concluded that it is recognised that the aims of the South African mathematical literacy programme have not worked out well for their learners.
+Bansilal et al. (2015) stated that the programme is compulsory only for those students in South Africa who cannot cope with mathematics as a subject.

-Unlike the South African stand-alone mathematical literacy, or numeracy classes, Australia and Ireland have followed the same policy path in looking at opportunities to teach numeracy across the curriculum with all subject teachers sharing responsibility (Forgasz et al., 2017).
+Unlike the South African stand-alone mathematical literacy, or numeracy classes, Australia and Ireland have followed the same policy path in looking at opportunities to teach numeracy across the curriculum with all subject teachers sharing responsibility.
 Goos et al. (2012b) explained the potential of exploiting the numeracy demands throughout the middle years of the Australian curriculum by exploiting the ubiquitous nature of numeracy in the enacted curriculum.
-Lee (2009) had a differing view where he stated that numeracy was a “by product” (2009, p.
-218) of studying certain subjects.
-Many studies have been conducted in Australia in relation to preservice teachers (Forgasz et al., 2017; Forgasz and Hall, 2019); teachers’ confidence in the area (Ferme, 2018; Goos et al., 2012a) and also in relation to professional development (Bennison et al., 2020; Callingham et al., 2015) and the leadership required for successful approaches at school level (Knipe, 2019; Gaffney and Faragher, 2010).
 A fundamental understanding of the term numeracy, and the difference between mathematics and numeracy was a common theme running through many studies irrespective of whether they were pre-service teacher studies (Forgasz and Hall, 2019) or studies involving the development professional capital in the area (Callingham et al., 2015).
 Professional development programmes developed teachers both in-career teachers (Goos et al., 2011) and pre-service teachers’ confidence (Forgasz et al., 2017) in their understanding of the term and subsequently in their confidence in addressing the numeracy demands of their own subjects (Goos et al., 2012b).
 Components which were deemed important to teachers in Australian schools when they engaged in the Goos (2007) model for professional development in the are included time, openness with colleagues, and accountability (Goos et al., 2011).
 Teachers’ capacity to develop rich tasks for conceptual understanding of numeracy to be enabled at classroom level is seen as an area for development (Geiger et al., 2015b) through the use of online tools.
-Whole school pedagogies where effective methodologies for the teaching of mathematics is discussed coupled with a high level of school leadership, which includes teacher leaders, have been found to help with improved student outcomes in numeracy (Gaffney and Faragher, 2010).
+Whole school pedagogies where effective methodologies for the teaching of mathematics were discussed coupled with a high level of school leadership which included teacher leaders, have been found to help with improved student outcomes in numeracy (Gaffney and Faragher, 2010).